 - With an electric whisk start whisking together the butter and the milk and slowly add the remaining 75cl of milk

-- Once the milk and butter are boiling hot (very important to get the right texture) add to the salad bowl with all the other ingredients.
+- Once the milk and butter are boiling hot (very important to get the right texture) add to the bowl with all the other ingredients.
 Mix together

 - Leave to rest in the fridge for at least one hour

 - Use high heat when cooking the pancakes